All Episodes

 He identifies six specific areas where we've had problems, and he's not wrong.

-Voter fraud, ballot mishandling, contestable process fouls, equal protection clause, machine irregularities, significant statistical anomalies, all of which we have touched on on this program.
+Voter fraud, ballot mishandling, contestable process, fouls, equal protection clause, machine irregularities, significant statistical anomalies, all of which we have touched on on this program.

-And he goes through very specific numbers and very specific arguments that as you read it, if you were on a jury, it's it's pretty darn powerful.
+And he goes through very specific numbers and very specific arguments that as you read it, if you were on a jury, it's pretty darn powerful.

-The election irregularities that went on and then just so happens, the six battleground states.
+The election irregularities that went on, and then just so happens, the six battleground states.

-I mean, do you really believe that Joe Biden was so popular he got 15 million more votes than Hillary and Barack Obama?
+I mean, do you really believe that Joe Biden was so popular, he got 15 million more votes than Hillary and Barack Obama?

-They do have laws that accommodate people if they're confined to their homes, and then they would have these voter drives and have people literally say that they were confined to their homes at a park.
+And then they would have these voter drives and have people literally say that they were confined to their homes at a park.

 Some 200,000 impacted ballots, and the application process is prescribed and written in the statutory language totally ignored.